 For backtesting or trading a certain asset, make sure that historical price data files for the tested period are available, and the asset it contained in the selected asset list.
 US citizens are restricted in trading, as high leverage and CFDs are usually not available to them.
 FXCM US accounts have often only 10:1 leverage and offer only currencies; the other assets should be removed from the list when simulating US accounts.
 For simulating many different accounts, place several Asset...csv files in the History folder and call assetList with the desired asset file name in the script for simulating the corresponding account.

-There is a special asset list named Assets.csv in the Log folder.
-This list is updated on every [Trade] session with the parameters of all assets that are selected in the script.
+Any live trading session generates a special asset list named Assets.csv in the Log folder.
+This list is updated with the current parameters of all assets that are selected in the tradung script.
 If assets are not selected or if certain asset parameters are not available, they are replaced by the content of the current asset list.
 This is a convenient way to simulate your current broker account: just connect to the broker with a script that selects all needed assets (f.i. the Download script), then copy Assets.csv to the History folder under the name of the asset list that you are using for testing.
 It's preferable to do this a Monday, Tuesday, or Thursday, as on weekends most assets have an unrealistic spread and no rollover fee, and on Wednesdays or Fridays often the rollover is three times as high for compensating the weekend.
 For permanently simulating a certain asset/account state, copy the corresponding asset line from Assets.csv into the History\AssetsFix.csv file.
 Zorro must be restarted when AssetsFix.csv was modified.
 Below you'll find examples for adding assets and downloading price data with the Download script.

 The included asset list AssetsCur.csv contains about 35 currency pairs, including all pairs of the 7 major currencies EUR, USD, AUD, GBP, CHF, NZD, CAD.
 It can be used for trading with a multitude of currencies.
 For making this list permanent, copy AssetsCur.csv to AssetsFix.csv.